Nuclear power in Australia: Coalition

 Supporters claim that nuclear power is a cheaper and reliable source of energy and note that it is zero-emissions technology used in several other countries with major economies, and that Australia should also use nuclear technology.
 Others have also pointed out that Australia will in the future receive nuclear-powered submarines from the United States and the United Kingdom under the AUKUS agreement.
 Nuclear power has also long been backed by right-wing minor parties.

 Opponents claim that the technology is costly to build and maintain and that nuclear power would not be available in Australia for decades.
-The Australia Institute advocates that the nuclear energy debate is diverting attention from more critical climate issues, advocating for a focus on effective and immediate solutions to address climate change.
+The Australia Institute advocates that the nuclear energy debate is diverting attention from more critical climate issues, advocating for a focus on immediate solutions to address climate change.

-Labor and Greens politicians oppose nuclear power, as do some power companies with private investors.
-Others have even claimed that Dutton's plans for nuclear power are implausible.
-Possibly due to nuclear power's popularity among younger people, Labor politicians have used memes to attack the Coalition's nuclear policy, most notably memes depicting fish and koalas with three eyes, in reference to the three-eyed-fish in The Simpsons.